Pan-Seared Elk Venison With Rosemary Smashed Potatoes Recipe

 - 1 ½ tablespoons minced fresh rosemary

 - Chopped fresh chives

-- Roughly peel and chop the potatoes into quarters.
-Boil the potatoes until tender while the steaks are resting.
+3. To make the smashed potatoes, roughly peel and chop the potatoes into quarters.
+Boil them until tender while the steaks are resting.

-- In a large nonstick frying pan over medium heat, melt the butter.
+4. In a large nonstick frying pan over medium heat, melt 3 tablespoons butter.
 Add the potatoes.
 Using a wooden spoon or potato masher, smash the potatoes coarsely, adjusting their texture as necessary.
 Mix in the rosemary and chives.
 Cook until browned on one side and then flip.
 Season with salt and pepper.

 5. Serve steaks with potatoes and a side of steamed asparagus.